pret/pokecrystal/docs/menus.md

 ## `ScrollingMenu`

 This is the only menu that does scrolling.
-It doesn't draw any `TextBox` around the menu.
+It doesn't draw any `Textbox` around the menu.

 Structure: